 Take a stroll along the walls of Lugo

-After the stopping in Lugo, you'll eventually reach Oviedo.
+Then, continue to Oviedo.
 Famous for its medieval Old Town and UNESCO World Heritage Sites, this is the perfect spot to stroll historic streets and breathe some fresh country air.
-After checking into your hotel, you can begin a self-guided tour of the town.
-A good place to begin is anywhere in or around San Francisco Park, which is located right in the center.
-This sprawling public space is filled with pathways, gardens, fountains, and even peacocks roaming about.
+After checking into your hotel, you can begin a self-guided walk of the town.
+A good place to begin is in or around San Francisco Park, a sprawling public space filled with pathways, gardens, fountains, and even roaming peacocks.

-Day 10: Drive From Oviedo to Bilbao - City Tour
+Day 10: Drive to Bilbao & Explore the City

 The Guggenheim Museum is the star of Bilbao